torchnyu/blog/_drafts/2021-02-05-how-to-fix-nyu-cs.md

 Here's how to fix NYU CS.

-1. Get the right people in charge.
+1. Get the right people.

 Find someone who can lead the charge.
 This person needs to be a tenured faculty.
 Non-tenured faculty will not have the political power